tfiling/teya-home-assignment/README.md

 # teya-home-assignment
+# Overview
- this is a solution for a home assignment Teya gave me as part of the interview process In this assignment I'm asked to implement a simple ledger system that supports adding transactions and getting the balance and transaction history.
+This is a solution for a home assignment from Teya, implementing a simple ledger system that supports:

- Important Decisions I made:
-- Transactions are immutable.
-- I made a separation between internal and external/ user-facing models as we don't want to expose the internal logic of the ledger to the user.
+- Adding transactions
+- Getting account balance
+- Retrieving transaction history

+## Key Design Decisions

+### Architecture
+- **Immutable Transactions**: Once created, transactions cannot be modified
+- **Separation of Models**: Internal and external/user-facing models are separated to encapsulate ledger logic
-- The logic is in a separate component(pkg/ledger) to make it testable(in the context of this assignment, an integration test of the WS API routes is an overkill IMO).
+- **Modular Design**: Core logic is in a separate component (`pkg/ledger`) to enable isolated testing
-- I decided to use primitive logs by printing to stdout.
-I decided on high verbosity logs.
-- I would allow a negative balance(we Would like to charge interest for "lending" that money).
-- I developed this solution while keeping in mind that the solution should be thread safe but that wasn't my focus.
-I do not guarantee there are no race conditions.
+- **Thread Safety**: Basic thread safety considerations, though not fully guaranteed

+### Technical Choices
+- **Logging**: Simple stdout logging with high verbosity for debugging
+- **Negative Balances**: Allowed to support potential interest charging on overdrafts
+- **Minimal Implementation**: Focused on core requirements without additional fields like dates or merchant info

-Interesting discussion points for the interview:
+## Intresting discussion Topics for the interview
 - Test coverage and kinds of tests
 - Minimalism - I did not add any properties that were not required by the assignment(e.g. date, merchant/the other as part of the transaction model)

 ## API Documentation